Who and what is the Pestalozzi Trust?

 How much is the membership fee?

-PLEASE NOTE: Existing members who renew in time (before their membership lapses) stay on the fee level at which they joined.
+PLEASE NOTE: Existing members who renew on time (before their membership lapses) stay on the membership fee level at which they joined.
 Therefore they don’t pay the increased membership fee in future.

 How do we pay the membership fee?

 You may pay once-off, or you may pay by stop order.
-Please keep a copy of your proof of payment or proof of stop order to upload to the online data base, when requested to do so.
-Please use the reference number supplied to you in the e-mail, so that we can link your payment to your account.
+Please use the reference provided in the e-mail sent by the system.
+Ask your bank to ensure that the reference appears on OUR bank statement, so that we can link your payment to your account.

 How do I take my children out of school?

-Keep in mind that it is not illegal to take your children out of school.
-You therefore do not need the permission of the education department, the school, the school personnel or the school board of the school to take your child out of school.
+Keep in mind that it is not illegal to take your children out of school to homeschool them.
+You therefore do not need the permission of the education department, the school, the school personnel or the school board of the school to take your child out of a school.
 You have entrusted your child to the school for a period of time.
-However, during this whole period when your child attended school, the responsibility of your child’s education was nevertheless squarely on your own shoulders.
-The responsibility for the teaching and education of your child remains with you as the parent since the day when you registered your child’s birth with the Department of Internal Affairs.
-You need not ask for permission or prove that you that you are capable of teaching your child yourself.
+However, during this whole period when your child attended school, in terms of the Children’s Act, the responsibility of your child’s education was nevertheless squarely on your own shoulders.
+The responsibility for the teaching and education of your child remains with you as the parent from the day that you register your child’s birth with the Department of Internal Affairs.
+You need not ask for permission or prove that you are capable of teaching your child yourself.

-1 If you are planning to join the Pestalozzi Trust Legal Defence Fund for Home Education, do it before taking any steps to remove the child from school.
-(Download the application form here.)
+- Join the Pestalozzi Trust, before taking any steps to remove the child from school.
 The reason why you should join before contacting the school is that the Trust does not accept applications from families who have already experienced conflict with the authorities in connection with their home schooling.

 May I teach my neighbour’s children (or any other children) at my home?